Skip the blurb: How do I add new language support?

 What languages do kplex messages exist in?

-Initially only english.
+Initially english and Netherlands Dutch.
 If people would like to add other languages please check out the i18n branch and submit a pull request on github.

 How to add support for other languages